jpierre113/Springboot-Project/README.md

 # Springboot-Project

-This project were using Java and Spring Framework to build a backend for our Reddit-like application.
+Technologies used for this project were Java, Spring Framework, Postgres, SQL and Postman to build a backend for our Reddit-like application.

 Our inital design plan for our databases:
 ![Database Schema for Spillit](https://i.imgur.com/HqR9H2K.jpg)